 What really sealed the deal was the fact that they offered a secure luggage storage room.
 I had to leave my laptop—the most important item in my possession second only to my passport—somewhere safe for three weeks.

-Storing Stuff for Trekking Alone in Nepal
+Where to Store Stuff While Trekking Alone in Nepal

 Even if you wanted to carry all your stuff along (you shouldn’t), most of the airlines that fly to Lukla enforce very strict weight limits.
 You’ll be lucky to get your necessary gear on board.
 More on that later.